 Dane County Breakfast on the Farm

-Event Admission Includes parking, breakfast, and all entertainment and activities.
+Includes parking, breakfast, and all entertainment and activities.

-Breakfast Menu: Cheesy scrambled eggs, pancakes, sausage, yogurt, cheese, custard, milk & coffee.
+Cheesy scrambled eggs, pancakes, sausage, yogurt, cheese, ice cream, milk & coffee.
 Additional samples of other dairy products will be offered in the Expo Area.

-2018 Confirmed Event Activities & Entertainment
+Activities & Entertainment

+Hear Emcee – Pam Jahnke, Farm Director as she interviews our hosts and more

-Enjoy live music from The Soggy Prairie Boys
+Enjoy live music from Soggy Prairie

-Meet Dane County’s Fairest of the Fair
+Meet Dane County’s Fairest of the Fair and the Wisconsin Fairest of the Fairs

 Explore the Expo Area featuring dairy information & food samples